pramitpal/OpenSource_Physical_Design/README.md

   - Power extraction for a whole chip takes too long
   - Automatic detection of timing constraints (e.g. Setup time) is difficult

-  A solution to above problems is Cell Characterization.
-It is a simple model for delay, function, constraints and power on cell/gate level.
+  Cell Characterization is a solution to the problems mentioned above.
+It is a simple model for delay, function, constraints, and power at the cell/gate level.
 The Characterization Flow consists of the following stages:
   1. Netlist Extraction - Transistors, resistances and capacitances are extracted with special tools and saved as SPICE netlist (or similar)
   2. Specification of parameters - Library-wide parameters have to be specified: e.g. max Transition time
   3. Model selection and specification - The used models determine the required data